 Typical recycling items include the following:

-- Plastic food, beverage, detergent bottles and jugs with narrow necks and screw-on tops labeled with a 1 through 7 (please place tops/lids in garbage and rinse out containers)
+- Plastic food, beverage, detergent bottles and jugs with narrow necks and screw-on caps (please place caps in garbage and rinse out containers)

 - Metal & aluminum cans

 - Newspapers & inserts